 The USA has the biggest part of installments in the funds of authoritative international organizations: in many organizations of UNO system, in the World Bank and IMF.
 In some cases the number of votes which the state has in the course of taking of important decisions depends on the part of deposits.
 For instance, in the IMF the USA has 18% votes, while Japan and Germany have 5.5% and France and Great Britain have 5.0%.
-There is also a similar situation in the International Bank for Reconstruction and Development where the quota of the USA makes 17%.
+There is also a similar sit uation in the International Bank for Reconstruction and Development where the quota of the USA makes 17%.
 And though the USA cannot blockade the adoption of decision undesirable for itself alone, the weight of its vote considerably influences the voting.
-The activity of some organizations of the UNO system appreciably depends on deposits into their funds, so the position of the USA with the largest contributions is of great importance for them.
+The activity of some organizations of the USA with the largest contributions is of great importance for them.